 config/development.yaml is used.
 The default URI is

-file:///tmp/cadence_archival/development, so you can find the archived workflow history under the
+"file:///tmp/cadence_vis_archival/development" for visibility archival.
+You can find the archived workflow history under the

 # How does archival interact with global domains?

 If you have a global domain, when archival occurs it will first run on the active cluster and some time later it will run on the standby cluster when replication happens.
 For history archival, Cadence will check if upload operation has been performed and skip duplicate efforts.
 For visibility archival, there's no such check and duplicated visibility records will be uploaded.
 Depending on the Archiver implementation, those duplicated upload may consume more space in the underlying storage and duplicated entries may be returned.

 Each domain can only have one URI for history archival and one URI for visibility archival.
 Different domains, however, can have different URIs (with different schemes).

 # How does archival work with PII?